pablobernabeu/Experimental-data-simulation/README.md

 #### A) Using Rmd script

-Please open the script [web-application.Rmd](https://github.com/pablobernabeu/Experimental-data-simulation/blob/master/web-application.Rmd) in RStudio, install the packages suggested by RStudio, and run the application by clicking on <kbd>▶️&nbsp; Run document</kbd> at the top left, or running `rmarkdown::run('web-application.Rmd')` in the console.
+Please open the script [web-application.Rmd](https://github.com/pablobernabeu/Experimental-data-simulation/blob/master/web-application.Rmd) in RStudio, install the packages suggested by RStudio, run the application by clicking on <kbd>▶️&nbsp; Run document</kbd> at the top left, or running `rmarkdown::run('web-application.Rmd')` in the console, and click on <kbd>Open in Browser</kbd> at the top right.

 #### B) Using Binder RStudio